 - (a) When complete financial records of the business acquired have been maintained, those records should be used for preparing and auditing the financial statements of the business.
-For the purposes of this section, it is presumed that the parent maintains separate financial records for its divisions. - (b) When complete financial records of the business acquired do not exist, carveout financial statements must be prepared in accordance with subsection 3.11(6) of National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards. - (5) Statements of Assets Acquired, Liabilities Assumed and Statements of Operations When it is impracticable to prepare carve-out financial statements of a business, a reporting issuer may be required to include in its business acquisition report an audited statement of assets acquired and liabilities assumed and a statement of operations of the business.
+For the purposes of this section, it is presumed that the parent maintains separate financial records for its divisions. - (b) When complete financial records of the business acquired do not exist, carve-out financial statements should be prepared. - (5) Statements of Assets Acquired, Liabilities Assumed and Statements of Operations When it is impracticable to prepare carve-out financial statements of a business, a reporting issuer may be required to include in its business acquisition report an audited statement of assets acquired and liabilities assumed and a statement of operations of the business.
 The statement of operations should exclude only those indirect operating costs not directly attributable to the business, such as corporate overhead.
 If indirect operating costs were previously allocated to the business and there is a reasonable basis of allocation, they should not be excluded.